 But, if you need a new roof and are interested in solar power, then the Solar Roof is worth considering.
 Just keep in mind that the cost of the Solar Roof will be higher than a regular roof plus a solar panel system, and the overall efficiency of the Solar Roof will be lower than a regular solar panel system.

 We recommend getting quotes from a few solar installation companies before making a final decision.
-Here are some of our other recommendations:
+If you enter your zip code below, we’ll connect you with the top installers in your area so you can get some no-obligation quotes in minutes.

 Is Tesla Solar Roof cheap?